stylerw/styler_praat_scripts/nasality_automeasure/README.md

 M. Y. Chen.
 Acoustic correlates of English and French nasalized vowels. *The Journal of the Acoustical Society of America*, 102(4):2350–2370, 1997.

 W. Styler. *On the Acoustical and Perceptual Features of Vowel Nasality*.
 PhD thesis, University of Colorado at Boulder, March 2015.

+W. Styler.
+On the Acoustical Features of Vowel Nasality in English and French.
+Journal of the Acoustical Society of America.
+142(4):2469-2482.
+Oct.
+2017.